khalilliu/awesome-github-repos/data.md

 *   [shareAI-lab/Kode](https://github.com/shareAI-lab/Kode) - Like Claude Code, but Koding with DeepSeek V3.1, Kimi2, GLM4.5, Qwen Coder etc.（welcome to use Kode to summit PR)

-*   [groupultra/telegram-search](https://github.com/groupultra/telegram-search) - 🔍  A powerful Telegram chat search tool with vector search and semantic matching capabilities.
+*   [groupultra/telegram-search](https://github.com/groupultra/telegram-search) - 🔍  Easily find and export your Telegram messages with powerful semantic search, supporting all languages and unsegmented sentences.

 *   [trykimu/videoeditor](https://github.com/trykimu/videoeditor) - Your Creative Copilot for Video Editing